|Guide||♦||5 Triplogs||Active Topic|

 Stage 1 Fire Restrictions Aug 14th to TBD

 a charm of it's own

 This short loop makes a decent introduction to off-trail hiking in this area.
-Most of the canyon bottoms in this area are similar in appearance, but each has their own charm.
+Most of the canyon bottoms in this area are similar in appearance, but each has its own charm.

-Hiking in these canyons does not require a GPS (actually are pointless IN the canyon as you are merely following the creek-bed) but a map does help.
-There are myriad elk trails offering ingress/egress so just look for those; after all, these guys LIVE here and know the best routes.
+Hiking in these canyons does not require a GPS (pointless IN the canyon following the creek-bed), but a map does help.
+There are numerous elk trails offering ingress/egress, so just look for those; after all, these guys LIVE here and know the best routes.

 Check out the Official Route and Triplogs.